centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-wmi-configuration-3.png)

-Click on **Add...**, select the service user (here sa_centreon) And allow the following permissions:
+Click on **Add...**, select the service user (here, **sa_centreon**), and allow the following permissions:

 * **Enable Account**
 * **Remote Enable**

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-wmi-configuration-4.png)

-> To make it easier we will allow that permission on this namespace and all subnamspaces.
+> To make things easier, we will add a permission on this namespace and all subnamespaces.
-> If you want to allow each mandatory namespaces manually, you'll have to create one dédicated template per namespaces.
+> If you want to allow each mandatory namespace manually, you'll have to create one dedicated template per namespace.
 > Mandatory namspaces:
 > * **Root**
 > * **Root/CIMV2**